gzahn/tools/README.md

 ### make_qiime_database_from_fasta.sh
 Takes fasta file from NCBI search and creates a QIIME-compatible taxonomy database along with a sequence database that can be used to assign OTUs and taxonomy within QIIME.
 This allows simple construction of custom databases based on edirect NCBI search results.
+This script assumes you have a local copy of NCBI taxonomy and entrez_qiime.py

+Usage: bash make_qiime_database_from_fasta.sh /ABS/PATH/TO/INPUT_FASTA_FILE /ABS/PATH/TO/DIRECTORY/FOR/entrez_qiime.py /ABS/PATH/TO/NCBI/TAXONOMY/DIRECTORY/ 	/ABS/PATH/TO/OUTPUT/DIRECTORY/